What’s the difference between a refugee claim and an H&C claim?Updated April 29

 - you can return to that country.

-You also cannot make a refugee claim in Canada if you made a refugee claim in the United States, the United Kingdom, Australia, or New Zealand.
+You also can't make a refugee claim in Canada if there is information that you made a refugee claim in the United States, the United Kingdom, Australia, or New Zealand.
 This is true even if one of those countries did not accept or make a decision about your claim.
+You will be able to make a Pre-Removal Risk Assessment (PRRA), a written application where you explain why you're afraid to return to your country and you provide documents to support your fear.

 Getting legal help